tamalCodes/Literally-Learning/OOPS/MOD1.md

 In the above example, the increment() method receives a copy of the num variable.
 Any changes made to the num variable inside the method are not reflected outside the method.

+## Pass by Reference

-- **Pass by reference:** In Java, objects are passed by reference.
+In Java, objects are passed by reference.
 When an object is passed to a method, a copy of the reference to the object is passed to the method, not a copy of the object itself.
-This means that any changes made to the object inside the method are also reflected outside the method.
+This means that any changes made to the object inside the method **are also reflected outside the method.**

 ```java
 public static void main(String[] args) {